France says pressure on Amazon workers 'unacceptable' amid lockdown

 Amazon has reported a surge in online sales globally as the coronavirus crisis spreads, and launched a drive to recruit 100,000 people, as well as offering extra pay to existing employees.
 In France, it would amount to an extra 2 euros ($2.16) per hour for workers in areas like packing or transport.

-The world’s largest online retailer has also said it is prioritising some products over others and making room in warehouses for key items such as hygiene and medical supplies, pet food or household staples.
+The world’s largest online retailer has also said it is prioritizing some products over others and making room in warehouses for key items such as hygiene and medical supplies, pet food or household staples.

-The company had no immediate reaction to Le Maire’s comments, but said it was implementing all health guidelines.
+The company said in response to Le Maire’s comments that the health of its staff was its top priority, adding that it was reinforcing procedures at its sites and that it “respected all workers’ rights,” including the French right to walk out.

-A source close to the firm said it did not recognise the right for workers to walk out, given it was strictly applying sanitary protocols.
+A source familiar with the matter said that it would only apply if there was a justifiable threat to people’s health, however.

-Some French workers are contesting the health standards, however, and said they objected to potentially taking risks to help dispatch non-essential products from DVDs to sex toys.
+Some French workers are contesting the sanitary standards, and said they objected to potentially taking risks to help dispatch non-essential products from DVDs to sex toys.

 “It’s impossible for the safety distances to be respected in the warehouses,” said one Amazon worker at a site in Lauwin-Planque, near Dunkirk in northern France, who declined to give her name.